-My name is Melanie L. Phillips and I am currently a PhD Candidate at the Charles and Louise Travers Political Science department at the University of California, Berkeley.
+My name is Melanie L. Phillips.
+I am currently a PhD Candidate in the Charles and Louise Travers Political Science Department at the University of California, Berkeley.

-My work has been funded by the National Science Foundation, the Institute of International Studies (Uc Berkeley), and the African Studies Center (UC Berkeley).
+My work has been funded by the National Science Foundation, the Research Council of Norway, the Institute of International Studies (UC Berkeley), and the African Studies Center (UC Berkeley).